People in low income households

 In the data file

-Download the data for figures for each 3-year period covered by this data analysed by ethnicity and age group.
+Download the data for figures for each 3-year and 2-year period covered by this data analysed by ethnicity and age group.

 3. By ethnicity